BrunoApparecido/UraniumUI/docs/en/themes/material/components/InputField.md

 ### Inherit from InputField

 To create a custom control, you need to inherit from the InputField class and override the `Content` property.
-Thar property is responsible for creating the control content and returning it.
+That property is responsible for creating the control content and returning it.
 The following example shows how to create a custom control for the Entry control.

 ```csharp
 public class TimePickerField : InputField